Time & Energy Savings

 There are a lot of different pool cover brands available, and they’ll all help with cutting down on maintenance.

-The high-quality plaster used on most swimming pools will typically last eight to twelve years, depending on conditions.
 Some newer interior finishes use a fine, exposed aggregate to create a beautiful and unique finish that will easily last twice as long as the typical plaster finish.
 These finishes are also less likely to show dirt and debris.

 With computer automation, all the advanced controls of your pool can be put in the palm of your hand – literally.
 From pumps to lights to water features to sound systems to anything else you can think of, these modern controllers allow you to adjust any and all functions without ever getting up out of your chair or out of the pool.
 Naturally, these controllers are waterproof, so you can leave them floating in the pool or spa, or wherever you want.
 Most people have a second controller installed in the house, so they can make adjustments without ever going outside.